No Comments

 Annapolis Valley Corn

-I grew up in Alberta before moving to Nova Scotia in 2017, and like many Albertans, I loved the corn out Taber, the Corn Capital of Canada.
+I grew up in Alberta before moving to Nova Scotia in 2017, and like many Albertans, I loved the corn out of Taber, the Corn Capital of Canada.
 Taber is famous for its corn due to the large amounts of sunshine the area receives.
 They even hold an annual “Cornfest” in the last week of August!
 I was so happy to discover that Valley corn is just as sweet and delicious as Taber corn.

 While I’m a big fan of a classic corn boil (just 2-3 minutes in the pot, don’t overcook it!), BBQ’d corn (try it slathered with butter and hot honey) or even eating it raw, I do have three recipes I use when I’ve bought a big sack of corn.